-Rolls-Royce Holding PLC (LON: RR), a company known for its luxurious automobiles; and easyJet plc (LON: EZJ), a British airline, have made history by completing the world’s first test run of a modern airplane engine fueled by hydrogen.
+The aerospace company Rolls-Royce Holdings PLC (LON: RR) and the British Airline easyJet plc (LON: EZJ) have made history by completing the world’s first test run of a modern airplane engine fueled by hydrogen.

 The companies announced the news on Monday and believe it signifies a significant milestone in the quest to prove that hydrogen can be utilized as a zero-carbon aviation fuel.
 RR and EZJ also feel the achievement is a key proof point in their decarbonization strategies.

 The luxury car manufacturer and airline both aim to prove that hydrogen can be a safe and efficient fuel source for commercial airplane engines and plan on conducting a second round of experiments with the intention of eventually executing flight tests.

 It’s a world first!
 Earlier this year we announced our hydrogen programme with @easyJet Today, we are delighted to announce that we have set a new aviation milestone with the world’s first run of a modern aero engine on #hydrogen.

 More here: https://t.co/3rtfp07kMw#racetozero pic.twitter.com/f2P6nX2LZS

 The initial test was completed on an early concept demonstrator made out of a converted AE 2100-A regional aircraft engine from Rolls Royce that used “green” hydrogen generated by wind and tidal power.